douglasgreen/outlines/computing/databases/mysql.md

 ## Data Import and Export

 Data import and export in MySQL are essential operations for managing and moving data between different systems or formats.
-Here\'s an overview of these processes, including the methods for data import, exporting data from MySQL, and working with large data sets:
+Here's an overview of these processes, including the methods for data import, exporting data from MySQL, and working with large data sets:

 ### 1. Methods for Data Import in MySQL